gnembon/fabric-carpet/docs/scarpet/Full.md

 ### `Matching Operator ~`

 This operator should be understood as 'matches', 'contains', 'is_in', or 'find me some stuff about something else.
-For strings it matches the right operand as a regular expression to the left, returning the first match.
+For strings it matches the right operand as a regular expression to the left, returning:
+ - `null` if there is no match
+ - matched phrase if no grouping is applied
+ - matched element if one group is applied
+ - list of matches if more than one grouping is applied

 This can be used to extract information from unparsed nbt's in a more convoluted way (use `get(...)` for more appropriate way of doing it).
 For lists it checks if an element is in the list, and returns the index of that element, or `null` if no such element was found, especially that the use of `first(...)`